eheikes/oscar/task-agent/README.md

 1. Add a due date.
 1. Add a time estimate using the Card Size power-up (optional).

-### Generating a Task List
+### Emailing a Task List

+1. Run `yarn install`
-1. Run `yarn start` every time you want to build and email a task list.
+1. Run `yarn start email` every time you want to build and email a task list.

+### Creating the Recurring Todos

+1. Run `yarn install`
+1. Run `yarn start create` to create Trello cards of the recurring tasks for the current day.